cupy/cupy/docs/source/tutorial/convnet.rst

 - :math:`H` and :math:`W` denote the height and width of those images,

 respectively.
-Then, it typically outputs a fixed-sized vector as membership probability over the target object classes.
+Then, it typically outputs a fixed-sized vector as membership probabilities over the target object classes.
 It also can output a set of feature maps that have the corresponding size to the input image for a pixel labeling task, etc.

 LeNet5
 ''''''

-Here, let's start from defining LeNet5 [LeCun98]_ in Chainer.
+Here, let's start by defining LeNet5 [LeCun98]_ in Chainer.
 This is a ConvNet model that has 5 layers comprised of 3 convolutional layers and 2 fully-connected layers.
-This has been proposed to classify hand-written digit images in 1998.
+This was proposed to classify hand-written digit images in 1998.
 In Chainer, the model can be written as follows:

 .. testcode::